Religious and Cultural Considerations for Assessments

 Considerations for assessment during religious and cultural observations

-Fairfax County Public Schools is home to hundreds of cultures and dozens of religions, many of which have special days of observance throughout the year.
+Fairfax County Public Schools is home to students, families, and staff from hundreds of cultures and dozens of religions, many of which have special days of observance throughout the year.
 Sometimes, these days of observance coincide with scheduled tests for a student's grade level.
 In these cases, schools and families often need to work together to determine if schedule adjustments are needed and, if so, how best to meet students' needs, given testing guidelines and available school resources.

 Examples of adjustments that may be appropriate in some cases include:

-- Arranging a make-up test if the student will need to be out of school on the scheduled date;
+- Arranging an alternative assessment date if the student will need to be out of school on the scheduled date;

 - Scheduling test sessions in the morning when fasting is less likely to impact energy levels.

-How Can Families Invite Test Considerations Based on Religious or Cultural Observances?
+How Can Families Discuss Test Considerations Based on Religious or Cultural Observances?

 Parents and guardians are encouraged to: